youralmight/implicit_chain_of_thought/README.md

 | 5                               | 0.20 | 0.20 | 0.20 | 0.20 | 0.20 |
 | 15                              | 0.20 | 0.20 | 0.20 | 0.20 | 0.20 |

-The results show that the performance of the model is not greatly affected by the softmax temperature and the beam size.
-I think the reason is that the decision of choosing the best component is not heavily influenced by the softmax temperature.
+The results show that the performance of the model is almost not affected by the softmax temperature and the beam size, degrading to greed search.
+I think the reason is that the decision of choosing the best component is "sure" and not heavily influenced by the softmax temperature.
 To verify this idea, I printed the tokens of the best components in three different experiment settings.
 The results are shown below:
 ```
 beam size: 1, softmax temperature: 0.05 (default)